consiler/dialogsite/README.md

 TO DO
 ====
-*Make any sized hero image centered rather than shifted to the left *Add padding to footer so that when you scroll down there is more room on the page for scollspy *Complete no-hero image page title below the subnav
+*Make any sized hero image centered rather than shifted to the left
+*   DONE - Add padding to footer so that when you scroll down there is more room on the page for scollspy *Complete no-hero image page title below the subnav
+*   DONE - Balance the footer and content padding *Make the subnav text highlight color standard - its starting to look weird with brighter colors and the grey colors.
+*